CedricRabarijohn/Python-translator/README.md

 # Description

-A light python api to translate your text.
+A light python api written with fastapi to translate your text.
 Fork this repository if you want to use it on your local environment.
 Otherwise, you can try out the deployed url https://python-translator.herokuapp.com

 ## Prerequisites